 SNC-Lavalin and Atkins recognise the need to build a strong and diverse workforce in the engineering sector and we are fully supportive of increasing the number of women working in the sector.
 As a proud sponsor of the Women in Rail Awards 2019 we look forward to celebrating the success of those already working in the sector who are helping to shape the future of the UK’s rail networks.

 These awards are a great place to showcase the wonderfully skilled women working in engineering across the UK and we’re delighted to be able to contribute to this great initiative.
 Celebrating their achievements will help encourage more women to become engineers help build a more diverse workforce.

 Railway Industry Association

-It has some 200 companies in membership and the sector employs 240,000 people and contributes annually £11 billion Gross Value Added (GVA).
+RIA has 240+ companies in membership in a sector that contributes £36 billion in economic growth and £11 billion in tax revenue each year, as well as employing 600,000 people—more than the workforce of Birmingham.
 It is also a growing industry with the number of rail journeys expected to double over the next 25 years and freight set to grow significantly too.